Ratko Mladić: Early life and military career

-Mladić was born in Božanovići, at the time part of the Independent State of Croatia, on 12 March 1943.
+Mladić was born in Božanovići near Kalinovik, at the time part of the Independent State of Croatia, on 12 March 1942.

 His father, Neđa (1909–1945), was a member of the Yugoslav Partisans.
 His mother, Stana (née Lalović; 1919–2003), raised her three children; daughter Milica (born 1940), sons Ratko and Milivoje (1944–2001), by herself after the death of her husband in 1945 during World War II.
 Bosnia and Herzegovina was at the time part of the Independent State of Croatia, a fascist puppet state led by the Croatian Ustaše between 1941 and 1945, installed by Nazi Germany and Fascist Italy after having invaded and partitioned the Kingdom of Yugoslavia in 1941.
 Mladić's father Neđa was killed in action (on Mladić's third birthday) while leading a Partisan attack on the home village of Ustaše leader Ante Pavelić in 1945.

 Upon finishing elementary school, Mladić worked in Sarajevo as a whitesmith for the PRETIS company.
 He entered the Military Industry School in Zemun in 1961.
 He then went on to the KOV Military Academy and the Officers Academy thereafter.
 Upon graduating on 27 September 1965, Mladić began his career in the Yugoslav People's Army.
 In the same year he joined the League of Communists of Yugoslavia, remaining a member until the party disintegrated in 1990.

-Mladić began his first post as an officer in Skopje on 4 November 1965, where he was the commander of and youngest soldier in his unit.
-Beginning with the rank of second lieutenant in April 1968, he proved himself to be a capable officer, first commanding a platoon (May 1970), then a battalion (27 November 1974), and then a brigade.
-In September 1976, Mladić began his higher military education at the "Komandno-štabne akademije" in Belgrade, finishing in first place with a grade of 9.57 (out of 10).
+Mladić was initially posted to Macedonia and rose through the ranks in the following decades, commanding a platoon, an armoured batallion, and a brigade in succession.

-On 25 December 1980, Mladić became a lieutenant colonel.
-Then, on 18 August 1986, he became a colonel, based in Štip.
-He finished an additional year of military education in September 1986.
-On 31 January 1989, he was promoted to the head of the Education Department of the Third Military District of Skopje.
+On 31 January 1989, Mladić was promoted to be head of the Education Department of the Third Military District of Skopje.
 On 14 January 1991, he was promoted again, to Deputy Commander in Priština.